metajack/strophejs-plugins/rpc/README.md

 connection.rpc.addXMLHandler(xmlHandler)
 ```

+Note that the parser of this module won't throw any exception.
+However `result`, `method` and `parameters` will be set as `null` if the incoming message is not XML-RPC compliant.

 ### Whitelist

 By default, this plugin will accept RPC from everyone.
 However, it is possible to use a whitelist of JID to filter incoming RPCs.